garrandall/popular-music-data/tracks/don-t-drop-my-love-anita-ward.md

 Open your hand, I squeeze it tight
 I'm putting my trust in you
 If you take your time and love me right
-There ain't nothing that i won't do
+There ain't nothing that I won't do

 Take me higher and higher
 Baby. let's have a ball